vedantterse/CLUTTER-REMOVER/README.md

 CLUTTER REMOVER is a simple yet powerful tool designed to help you organize cluttered files within a specified folder with ease.
 Whether you're dealing with a messy downloads folder or scattered project files, CLUTTER REMOVER streamlines the process by automatically sorting files into respective folders based on their types.

+🚀 **Important Notice:** This repository has been migrated to [SwiftSort](https://github.com/vedantterse/SwiftSort),Head over there for all the latest updates, features.!!

 ## Features

 - **Effortless Organization**: Say goodbye to manual file sorting.
 CLUTTER REMOVER automatically categorizes files into folders such as images, documents, PDFs, and more.